Pscx/Pscx/README.md

 Returns all mount points defined for a specific root path.

-### `Get-MountPoint`

-Returns all mount points defined for a specific root path.

 ### `Get-MSMQueue`

 Returns a list of all queues matching the filter parameters

-### `Get-MSMQueue`

-Returns a list of all queues matching the filter parameters

-### `Get-OpticalDriveInfo`

-Get information on optical drive capabilities on the local machine.

 ### `Get-OpticalDriveInfo`